AEB-labs/cruddl/docs/modelling.md

 The field `allInnerHandlingUnits` will result in the direct children, their children, and their children (by default, in depth-first order).
 The first number (`1`) is the minimum depth (which can also be `0` to include the originating entity), and the second number (`3`) is the maximum depth.
 If you omit the maximum depth, the minimum depth will be used as maximum depth.
 It's not possible to entirely omit the maximum depth.

 The minimum and maximum depth can only be specified on directly recursive relations.
-It is not possible to cycle through indirectly recursive relations, and child entity don't support this feature at all.
+It is not possible to cycle through indirectly recursive relations, and child entities don't support this feature at all.

 ### Null values

 If you follow a field that can be null (e.g. a to-1 relation or a simple scalar field), the collection may include `null` values.
 However, it is not allowed to define a list field that could include `null` values.
 Therefore, you need to define an aggregation, e.g. `DISTINCT` to remove null values.

-If you follow a list field on an object that is be null (e.g. `order.orderItems` if `order` is be null), this null object just won't contribute any items.
+If you follow a list field on an object that is null (e.g. `order.orderItems` if `order` is null), this null object just won't contribute any items.
 The resulting list will not include `null` in this case.

 ### Collecting scalar values

 A collect path can also end in a scalar field.
 This however requires the use of an aggregator (see next section).
-Use the aggregator `DISTINCT` if you are interested in the individual field values.
+Use the aggregator `DISTINCT` if you are interested in the individual field values (see next section).

 ### Aggregating values